nprasad2077/jupyter_play/README.md

 conda install jupyter
 ```

 - Start Jupyter Notebook:

 ```bash
 jupyter notebook
 ```

-- Access Jupyter Notebook at http://localhost:8888
+- Access Jupyter Notebook at <http://localhost:8888>

 ---

-- Be sure to lock all dependencies and include in repository (execute in shell).
-This will create a requirements.txt file in your project directory, listing all the libraries in your environment along with their versions.
+- Be sure to lock all dependencies and include in the repository.
+This will create a requirements.txt file in your project directory, listing all the libraries in your environment along with their versions. (execute following command in shell env)

 ```bash
 pip freeze > requirements.txt
 ```

-- When the user clones this repository down, use pip to install the requirements dependencies:
+- When the user clones this repository down, use pip to **install** the requirements dependencies:

 ```bash
 pip install -r requirements.txt
 ```

 ---